Aamir-Developer/Spring-Hibernate-RestAPI/README.md

 Guide to run the code:
 1. Clone the repository.
 2. Open in one your favourite IDE, import the maven project.
-3. Change the database details according to your database details.
+3. Change the database details according to your database details in src/main/resources/application.properties
 4. Run the Spring-Boot Application.
 5. Webservice is ready now for use.